Shadrach, InnaShack and AwayWeGo

 So the state put some tough regulations on shad fishing, which combined with the depleted population, nearly decimated the industry.
 Shad fishing now is done by law at night with ‘drift nets.’
 Fishermen found different work and the roadside shad shacks all but disappeared.
 To my knowledge, only two remain… One, Maynard’s, has been converted into the Haddam Shad Museum and the other is wasting away up Route 154, succumbing to the weeds and junk overtaking it.

-Did this little blog carry weight?
+Did my little website carry weight?
 People actually read this thing and what I write here actually matters?
 Wow, I was shocked and humbled.
 I guess from that point forward I started caring a little bit more about those pesky things called “facts.”
 (Though I will never proclaim that CTMQ is the arbiter of all things factual.
 That’s a fact.)

 Yeah, that’s good… And spot on.
 I’ve come to love these little singularly focused and some would say quirky museums, precisely for the above reasons.
 Of course, I visit some of these with Damian so the hours of engaging conversation becomes impossible.